The only extended word for word citation in Finnegans Wake is the following:

 There are indeed hardly more than a dozen original themes in world literature.
 Then there is an enormous number of combinations of these themes.1

-The advance from “two basic extreme forms” (eye/ear) to three, BELLUM-PAX-BELLUM (aka eye-ear-eye), occurs through the fact that BELLUM, as the word itself indicates, and as its doubling in BELLUM-PAX-BELLUM makes explicit, is “fragmented in action”.
-Its warring sides each claim fundamental priority and exactly therefore eternally battle against the other in an endless attempt to establish it exclusively for themselves.
+The advance from “two basic extreme forms” (eye/ear) to three, BELLUM-PAX-BELLUM (aka eye-ear-eye), occurs through the fact that BELLUM, as the word itself indicates, and as its doubling (Dublin) in BELLUM-PAX-BELLUM makes explicit, is “fragmented in action”.
+Its warring sides each claim fundamental priority and exactly therefore eternally battle against the other in an endless attempt to establish a singular priority for themselves alone.
 Considered synchronistically, where “all is always now”, such a war of archetypal forms can have no end.
 Both of its sides must be equally original and, therefore, unknown to themselves, behind their backs so to say, subject to a kind of PAX as their mutual right to be a part (or “station”) of the archetypal order.
 To wage their endless war, they must be double, but with a common standing.

 The further advance from 2 and 3 to “hardly more than a dozen” is generated through the fact that BELLAM, as a contesting power that is “fragmented in action”, is subject to degree.
 The opposition between the belligerent sides ranges along the archetypal spectrum from the avowed obliteration of the other at the extremes of their mutual antagonism to the PAX of mutual recognition where the two meet in the middle of the range.